GENERAL SUBMISSION GUIDELINES:

 Yes, you can submit your work here and elsewhere simultaneously, but please let us know as soon as possible if your work has been accepted for publication.

-This portal is here to receive REQUESTED revisions, bios, photos, and contracts.
+This portal is here to receive REQUESTED revisions.
 Please do not send anything else this way.
 Thanks for your forbearance.

 STOP now if you're thinking of sending something besides the above.